oxai/debias-gensynth/README.md

 Miguel Farinha acknowledges the support of Fundação para a Ciência e Tecnologia (FCT), through the Ph.D. grant 2022.12484.BD.

+For computing resources, the authors are grateful for support from Google Cloud and the CURe Programme under Google Brain Research, as well as an AWS Responsible AI Grant.

 ## Citation
 We are in the process of submitting the paper to arXiv and will update when done.